There’s a number of ways companies and businesses can be more sustainable across a range of different sustainability indicators.

 A business may get a certain % of their electricity from the grid, but, installing a solar panel setup on-site may be one way get a certain % of electricity directly from a renewable energy source

 Some locales may also offer credits or other benefits for businesses who do this, depending on the initiatives and/or programs in place at the time

 3. Use Freshwater More Sustainably & Efficiently

-If waste water can be treated before being discharged, it might decrease water pollution and other types of pollution.
+If waste water can be treated before being discharged, and even re-used in some instances, it might help with the sustainable use of water, as well as decrease water pollution and other types of pollution.

 Water pollution might happen when untreated waste or waste water is discharged into the environment (such as rivers, lakes and the ocean)

 Disposing of waste properly, or treating waste water prior to discharging it may be a couple of ways to reduce water pollution